Specialist Medico-Legal Audiology

 rM-NIHL Diagnosis and Quantification

-Diagnosis applied using rM-NIHL (Moore, Lowe & Cox 2022) with the modifications required by Abbott [2026]: individual AAHL percentile applied (not automatic 50th percentile), ISO 7029:2017 norms with 2.4dB baseline correction, 6 kHz TDH39 artefact assessed case by case.
+Diagnosis applied using rM-NIHL (Moore, Lowe & Cox 2022) informed by the approach considered in Abbott [2026]: individual AAHL percentile applied (rather than an automatic 50th percentile), ISO 7029:2017 norms with 2.4dB baseline correction, 6 kHz TDH39 artefact considered case by case.
 Service-attributable loss separated from presbycusis.
-De minimis threshold quantified against 4dB binaural average.
+De minimis threshold quantified.
 Tinnitus onset chronology assessed and cross-referenced with audiometric series.

 05